-According to Granit and Nathan (2000), the development of online communities reflects post-modern sociological and cultural processes because they enable individuals to express their personal narrative and identity as they perceive it within a social reality that allows and accepts this without question.
-Boyd and Ellison (2007) offer a general definition of social networking sites as online platforms that allow people to create a public or semi-public profile, share this profile with others, and form relationships on the basis of this profile.
-According to Riegner (2007), a social network is a space created to connect people via web-based tools such as email, chats, and blogs.
-The goal of this participation is to connect with people who have similar interests, such as hobbies, networking, or business topics.
-Similarly, according to Pallis et al. (2011), a social network is a site where individuals meet to create relationships.
-Each user in the online arena creates a list of other users with whom s/he is connected and, using a variety of tools, brings them together to build a community, interact, contribute, share knowledge, and participate in a variety of activities.
-The functional components of online social networking are also noted by Muniz and O’Guinn (2001), who describe social networking sites as applications that allow users to communicate by creating informative personal profiles, inviting friends and acquaintances to access these profiles, send email, and chat with others on the Internet.
+According to Granit and Nathan (2000), the development of online communities reflects post-modern sociological and cultural processes that enable individuals to share their personal narratives and identify as they perceive themselves in a tolerant and unbiased environment.
+Similarly, Boyd and Ellison (2007) underscore the advantage vis-à-vis individual/community relations in defining social networking sites as online platforms that allow individuals to create a public or semi-public profile, share it with others, and form relationships based on it.
+Riegner (2007), on the other hand, stresses the apparatus that facilitates social interaction.
+From his perspective, a social network is a space created to connect people with similar interests, such as hobbies and business-related networking, by way of web-based tools, such as email, chats, and blogs.
+Combining these emphases, Pallis et al. (2011) view a social network as a site where each user creates a list of other users with whom they are connected and, by employing a variety of tools, brings them together to build a community, interact, contribute, share knowledge, and participate in different activities.
+Such functional aspects of online social networking are also noted by Muniz and O’Guinn (2001), who describe them as applications that allow users to communicate by creating informative personal profiles, inviting friends and acquaintances to access these profiles, send emails, and chat.
 Personal profiles can contain a wide range of information, text, images, videos, audio files, and blogs.

-Boyd (2011) claims that social network users see these as spaces where they may initiate and maintain social relationships with friends and acquaintances, flirt with friends of friends, and create romantic relationships.
+From the user’s perspective, Boyd (2011) claims that they perceive these as spheres in which they may initiate and maintain social relationships with friends and acquaintances, flirt with friends of friends, and create romantic relationships.
 Alternatively, they may establish business relationships or discuss social and political issues.
-The users’ motivation is to share information with those who are interested (as well as with those who are not), and especially to see and be seen.
+The user’s motivation is not only to share information with those who are interested in that information (as well as with those who are not), but also, and perhaps especially, to see and be seen.

-Online social networking platforms allow for the creation of private, intimate spaces in which Internet users can choose a precise level of personal exposure.
-However, members may not, in fact, have real control over the disclosure of information regarding the identity and scope of recipients.
+While online social networking platforms allow for the creation of private, intimate spaces in which Internet users can choose a precise level of personal exposure, they may not, in fact, have full control over the scope and identities of recipients to which their information is disclosed .

-Facebook is an online social network that provides a platform for its users to open online groups and invite other users to join them.
-A person opening such an online group must choose one of the privacy settings options: public, closed, or secret.
-Full and updated details about the privacy settings for groups are provided on Facebook’s page at https://www.facebook.com/help.
-It is important to note that there are many distinctions regarding participation and exposure to content, and these are frequently changed by Facebook.
-The company provides updates to its users, but it is not certain that all users notice subtle changes in the privacy clauses.
-There has been criticism of these frequent changes in relation to users’ ability to control their privacy (see for example D’Arcy & Young 2012).
+Currently, Facebook is the leading online social network that enables users to open online groups and invite other users to join them.
+To achieve this, the group founder chooses one of the platform’s privacy setting options: public, closed, or secret.
+It is important to note that there are many distinguishing factors regarding participation and exposure to content, which are frequently updated by Facebook.
+However, although the company informs its users of these changes, one cannot be certain that all users notice the subtle changes in the privacy clauses.
+Consequently, the company has been criticized for how these recurrent changes impact the users’ ability to control their privacy settings (see for example, D’Arcy & Young 2012).

-A public group is open to all Facebook users without limitations on participation or posting messages.
-A closed group only allows members to participate, but Facebook users who are not members can know about the group’s existence.
-A secret group is brought to the attention of selected users privately and only they have access to its contents.
+A public group is open to all Facebook users without limitations on participation or message posting.
+In a closed group, only members are allowed to participate, however, non-group Facebook users are or can be aware of its existence.
+A secret group, on the other hand, comprises of selected users, recruited via private channels, with sole access to its contents.